vanderbiltscl/SC3260_HPC/README.md

    * Details on the implementation that is solving the problem
    * Results
    * Students optinion on the paper

+* The slides will be uploaded on the website and will be accessible to all the other students
 * Deadline: *April 13th*

 ## Additional Materials